vaish6072005-collab/code_x/README.md

 Functionality: * Fetches temperature, weather descriptions, and humidity levels.
 Defaults to Mumbai if no city is specified.
 Includes robust error handling for API connection issues or invalid city names.

+This style is best for a quick overview of what each file does.

+helper.py: Contains reusable utility functions and helper methods to support core application logic and reduce code duplication.

+translater.py: Manages text translation and localization logic, handling language processing and API integrations.